Free eSIM and Our $5 Credit

 Do you have a totally free trial like other providers?
 No, and we’d rather be honest than dress up a 100 MB throttled packet as “free unlimited.”
 The $5 credit is real money off a real plan — not a fake-free trap.

 Do you offer unlimited data plans?
 We offer Daily Unlimited — pick 1 GB / 2 GB / 3 GB / 5 GB / 10 GB per day at full speed, then a throttle (usually 384 Kbps) for the rest of that day.
-Same model as Holafly’s “unlimited,” just with the FUP shown openly on the product page.
+Standard industry FUP model, but with the throttle speed shown openly on the product page instead of buried in the fine print.
 See any country page — the Daily Unlimited section appears for 175 destinations.

 Need a plan?
 Browse 186 destinations starting from $2.90, or read how to buy an eSIM for the full flow.